HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/api/searchPagesInPortalSiteLibrary.md

-# How to use WCM API to search for pages in the Portal site library
+# How to use the WCM API to search for pages in the Portal site library

 ## Applies to